How to have a pest-free barbecue (BBQ) this summer

 Barbecues should be held during the early afternoon.
 Mosquitoes and other bugs are more common in the evening or early morning hours.
 If you decide to throw a barbecue later in the day they should use a bug lamp or torches to help keep pests under control.

 You should also serve food indoors and have people take their food outside to eat.
 This way, bugs don’t have a chance to creep into food while it is sitting outdoors.
 All trash should be thrown away immediately and all trash cans should be positioned indoors or on the perimeter of a yard.

 Finally, using bug spray is also effective for repelling bugs but people should never use spray around food or guests, especially young children.

 Let’s remember the following to keep your event bug-free:

 - Landscape the area where the barbecue is going to take place.

 - Remove stagnant water sources.

-- Place the grill and meat in a location of the yard where there are few bugs, and there is lots of sun.
+- Place the grill and meat in the location of the yard where there are the fewest bugs, and the most sun.

 - Hold barbecues during the early afternoon hours.

 - Serve food indoors and then have guests go outside to eat.

 - Get rid of the trash as soon as possible instead of letting it pile up.